 Keep side items simple. by trying time-intensive or complicated recipes.
 Simple and tasty recipes are always appreciated by friends and family.
 You can even make them ahead of time and just warm up in the oven on the big day.
 For example, make mashed potatoes and sweet potato casserole a few days prior.
 They will reheat easily.
 Brussels sprouts with Bacon can easily be made with just a few ingredients.
 Cranberry sauce can be made days prior and keeps well in the fridge.

-Here are few simple and delicious side dishes for a basic Thanksgiving menu :
+Here are few simple and delicious side dish recipes for the holidays.

 Baked Sweet Potatoes with Basil – a savory dish made with basil and paprika.